Exhibition of dailycards from 2016 at Entretempo Kitchen Gallery in Berlin.

 Sometime in the early 00’s or maybe even before then, I took up the habit of drawing my own contact cards.
 I would make a drawing and then write my email address on the back.
 It was rewarding to be able to give someone something special instead of a printed card that was mass produced.
 I would usually draw a bunch of them when I had some time to do so, and would very often run out of them.
-The following are a group made with two colors.

-Around 2014 I decided that the solution to running out of card would be to draw one card every day.
+Around 2014 I decided that the solution to running out of cards would be to draw one card every day.
 Somehow I also decided that it would be interesting to post the cards on the wall in the bedroom for an entire year.
 Unfortunately this meant that for the entire year of 2015 I would probably not have any cards to give out.
 But that is another story.
 Here is an image of the entire collection of 2015.

 I had not applied any rules to the work.
 I used a variety of different colors for each card.
 The artworks themselves converged from the line drawing meditation to forms.
 Some were abstract but only by slight incidence.
 If I saw a face forming I would encourage it.